 2012 was one of the hardest years of my adulthood, and that was largely due to the fact that it was the first year since 1999 that I didn’t set foot abroad.
 Not once.

-I used to keep a personal travel blog (before I started The Budget-Minded Traveler), and this was my entry in the beginning of January 2013:
+I used to keep a personal travel blog (before I started The Budget-Minded Traveler), and this was my entry at the beginning of January 2013:

 Wanderlust Strikes Again

 There’s just no holding it at bay, no conforming to a “normal” life (what is normal anyway?), and no guilt when it takes over my lifetime and time again.
 In fact, the word that best describes what I’m feeling at the moment is “freedom.”
 Such is the life of a person who will forever be happily infected by the travel bug.

 I can explain.
 I have decided to end my employment at the law office.
 It’s a decision fitting for me, as the legal field is simply not where my passions live or thrive.
 It was a great learning experience, a wonderful step away from the restaurant industry, and it opened several doors of opportunity through which I have entered and am still working on entering.